sossigdev/YouTube-NameChecker-Generator/README.md

 # YouTube Username Checker & Generator - sossigdev
 With this you can: Generate random usernames, check the status (availability).
 The main purpose of this was to be able to find short usernames.
-With this program, you will be able to create thousands of generated passwords and check their status.
+With this program, you will be able to create thousands of generated usernames and check their status.

 # How To Install & Use